-Students finding it necessary to withdraw from the University must complete a Withdrawal from School form, which can be secured from the Records Office on the Main campus, online, or at the Regional Learning Center offices.
+Students finding it necessary to withdraw from the University must complete a Withdrawal from School form, which can be secured from the Office of Records on the Main campus, online, or at the Regional Learning Center offices.
+All notices of withdrawal must be provided to the Office of Records to be considered official notification of a withdrawal.
 Otherwise, they will receive an XF grade for each course, which is a penalty grade and counts against the semester and cumulative grade point averages.

-If a student withdraws from the University by the tenth working day of the semester, the courses will not appear on the transcript.
-If a student withdraws from the university after the tenth working day but before the end of the twelfth week, his courses appear on the transcript with the grade of W, meaning withdrawal without grade point penalty.
-Withdrawal after the twelfth week results in a grade of WF, which is a penalty grade and counts against the grade point average.
-For permissible withdrawal periods for Winterim, Summer, and eight-week sessions, consult the section on dropping or adding a course in the catalog and refer to the calendar in the Course Schedule for specific deadline dates.
+DROP: If a student withdraws from the University by the tenth working day of the semester, the courses will not appear on the transcript.

+WITHDRAW: If a student withdraws from the University by the tenth working day but before the end of the twelfth week of the semester, their courses appear on the transcript with the grade of W, meaning withdrawal without grade point penalty.
+Additionally, withdrawal after the twelfth week results in a grade of WF, which is a penalty grade and counts against the grade point average.
+For permissible withdrawal periods for Winter, Summer, and eight-week sessions, consult the section on dropping or adding a course and refer to the calendar in the Course Schedule for specific deadline dates.